Beyond the Prompt: An Empirical Study of Cursor Rules: Characteristics of Cursor Rules

 \mysec{Findings} Figure~\ref{fig:context-type-topic-distribution} presents the distribution of the average number of codes in each context category across detected domains.
 Overall, we found that different application domains tend to have different distributions of context types.

-Front-end and visually focused implementation projects, such as data analysis, web development, and frontend development, tend to provide more examples for LLMs (M=43, M=13, and M=13, respectively).
-Since these projects are usually written in JavaScript or TypeScript, this aligns with our finding (\Cref{rq1}) that JavaScript/TypeScript projects include more examples.
+More complex projects, such as data analysis, web development, and system infrastructure building, tend to provide more examples for LLMs (M=43, M=13, and M=13).
+These projects often involve intricate workflows, diverse data sources, complex component interactions, and extensive use of existing libraries, which may be difficult for LLMs to fully grasp without concrete examples.